Wacky and fun like The Hitchhiker’s Guide to the Galaxy, but especially for kids!

 All between going to school and handing in his homework on time!

-The story has references to science, water, numbers, space travel, and some special words that have an interesting effect on aliens!
-There’s even a glossary to help with understanding his original language – you’ll be speaking it in no time!
+The novel is full of science, space travel, planets, extraterrestrials, and some special words and numbers which have an interesting effect on aliens!
+There’s even a glossary to help with understanding Ilnoblet’s Gapitonian language – you’ll be speaking it in no time!